Skip to main content

 Getting store’s theme and color scheme right #

-The appearance and impression given by an online store have as much impact on online consumer behavior as it does on offline businesses.
 The website’s theme and color scheme should be planned to appeal to the target demographics and support sales.
 93% of buyers focus on the visual appearance of the products they are considering and the store they are browsing for them in.
 That’s why color psychology is very popular among web designers.

 Taking the customer perception #